fgmacedo/python-statemachine/docs/transitions.md

 ```

 You can also pass positional and keyword arguments, that will be propagated
-to the actions.
-On this example, the :code:`TrafficLightMachine` implements
+to the actions and guards.
+In this example, the :code:`TrafficLightMachine` implements
-an action that `echoes` back the params informed.
+an action that `echoes` back the parameters informed.

 ```{literalinclude} ../tests/examples/traffic_light_machine.py
     :language: python